spatialos/UnrealGDK/README.md

 This layer is responsible for most of the conversion between Unreal property updates and SpatialOS component updates, plus RPCs.
 When there is a change, it invokes serialization code through the auto-generated type bindings (one for each supported actor class, discussed above) and packs the changes into Spatial updates.

-Moreover, RPC invokations are intercepted by this layer and directed through appropriate class bindings where they turn into SpatialOS commands.
+Moreover, RPC invocations are intercepted by this layer and directed through appropriate class bindings where they turn into SpatialOS commands.

 ### `USpatialInteropPipelineBlock`